hashicorp/terraform-provider-azurerm/contributing/topics/schema-design-considerations.md

 }
 ```

-Although there are still examples within the provider where this property is exposed in the Terraform schema, the provider is moving away from this and instead translates this behaviour in one of two ways.
+Although there are still resources within the provider where this property is exposed in the Terraform schema, the provider is moving away from this and instead translates this behaviour in one of two ways.

 In cases where `Enabled` is the only field required to turn a feature on and off we opt to flatten the block into a single top level property (or higher level property if already nested inside a block).
 So in the case of Example A, this would become: